 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.

 (D) The walk starts from the Blue Bell Inn, LE14 3DT in the pretty village of Hoby, Leicestershire.
 If you plan to have lunch at the pub use the pub carpark.
-On leaving the pub carpark, turn right up Main Street and follow round until you get to the junction with Ragdale Road.
+On leaving the pub carpark, turn right up Main Street and follow round until you get to the first Waymarker.
+This leads onto Ashfordby Road.

-(1) Turn right into Ashfordby Road.
-At the yellow waymarker on the north side, enter field and follow these to Shoby village.
+(2) Cross Ashfordby Road.
+At the yellow Waymarker on the opposite north side, enter field and follow several more until you reach the A6006 Loughborough Road, near Shoby village.

-(3) At the junction with Six Hills Road, turn left at the waymarker along a narrow passage heading south and adjacent to the stream.
+At the junction with Six Hills Road, turn left at the Waymarker along a narrow passage heading south and adjacent to a stream.

-(4)Turn right and head SW at the next waymarker across crop fields.
+(7)Turn right and head SW at the next Waymarker across crop fields.
 Again there are excellent views to the SE.
 The steeple of Hoby church is visible to the South, as is Ragdale Hall to the North.

 D/A : mi 0 - alt. mi 0 - Blue Bell Inn